-There are a number of situations in which partners may have already reported the adjusted amount as income on a return and paid the appropriate tax on that income (e.g., when partners file tax returns with inconsistent positions that reflect the income being adjusted in the audit, when two or more people are deemed by the IRS to have formed a partnership and they have individually reported the income being ascribed to the deemed partnership, when a foreign partnership has an unknown, remote U.S. partner who has reported its share of the partnership's income and paid tax on that amount).
+There are a number of situations in which partners may have already reported the adjusted amount as income on a return and paid the appropriate tax on that income.
+For example, partners may file tax returns with inconsistent positions that reflect the income being adjusted in the audit, two or more people may be deemed by the IRS to have formed a partnership when they have individually reported the income being ascribed to the deemed partnership, or a foreign partnership may have an unknown, remote U.S. partner who has reported his or her share of the partnership's income and paid tax on that amount.
 In these situations, the partnership should not be subject to additional tax as there has been no underpayment.
 Imposing tax in these situations would simply be double taxation on the same income, which is beyond the intent of the statute.